xiaoyunyang/xiaoyunyang.github.io/content/post/career/interviewPrep/coding-interview-cribsheet-js.md

 }
 ```

-If we want to generate a random integer between min (inclusive) and max (exclusive)
+If we want to generate a random integer between min (inclusive) and max (exclusive):

 ```javascript
 function getRandomInteger(min, max) {